digidotcom/xbee_ansic_library/README.md

 - `xbee/io.h`: Code for working with the analog and digital I/O pins on the XBee module.

+- `xbee/ipv4.h`: Support for IPv4 frames on XBee and XBee3 Cellular products.

 - `xbee/jslong.h` and `xbee/jslong_glue.h`: Code from mozilla.org used to
   manage 64-bit integers on platforms without direct support of them.